dhagmann/deliberation-assets/projects/volvovsky_reputation/do_you_recommend.md

 type: multipleChoice
 ---

-## Would you recommend the AGENT you observed to other buyers?
+## Would you recommend the AGENT you observed (Green Elephant) to other collectors?

 ---